 Or, place each bottle within a sealed plastic bag.
 This is recommended, as it will save you from having to clean out the refrigerator if a bottle explodes or pops its cap while ripening.

-Do not leave the bottles in a non-refrigerated condition after carbonation has been achieved since the fermentation process will continue, resulting in higher levels of alcohol, and the very real possibility that the bottles might eventually explode.
+DO NOT leave the bottles in a non-refrigerated condition after carbonation has been achieved since the fermentation process will continue, resulting in higher levels of alcohol, and the very real possibility that the bottles might eventually explode, spewing their contents.

 I know I said there were only five steps in learning how to carbonate drinks, but you need to do one more thing if you want to make consistently good carbonated sodas.
 The extra few minutes of time it takes will more than repay your efforts.